ilsegaertner/CUB-Film-Angular-client/README.md

 I particularly liked the structured system and separation of services that the framework comes with.
 In general, I preferred the separation of tasks, the component structure and the data-binding and thought it to be more simple in contrast to state handling and complex prop drilling side effects in React.

-Apart from that I deepened my understanding of css and the importance of consistent stylings.
+Apart from that I deepened my understanding of CSS/SCSS and the importance of consistent stylings.
 While designing the app my approach was to define a font-size first and then define spacings in relation to that through rem.
 This helped me to better understand how to achieve consistency in relative design systems for different media.

 ### Technologies used